Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/03_omega_reconfigured.md

     <td><img src="../images/03_omega_reconfigured/hello_world_cycle.jpg"></td>
   </tr>
 </table>

-The only variation is which colour each debuffs go to, which is determined by which colour debuff (Critical Performance and Critical Underflow) get paired with Critical Overflow and Critical Synchronization.

 This loop is repeated four times (so all players will have their go at each debuff), although the final iteration has one small difference where the Local Regression players stand away from the Critical Overflows instead.